Tips & Education Hub

 ***Other essential principles of trading options***

-- Have a defined process on your option trades.
+• Have a defined process on your option trades.
 What are the conditions to open the position?
 What is the structure of the trade?
 What are the conditions to close the position?

-- Always be aware of event risks for a stock such as earnings reports.
+• Always be aware of event risks for a stock such as earnings reports.
 Earnings report days often have a large amount of implied volatility that is priced in, and that IV falls significantly after the event.

-- Plan and identify price levels where you want to buy options.
+• Plan and identify price levels where you want to buy options.
 For example, don't decide to buy some calls on a day when the stock is up a bunch and chase price higher.

-- IV, Delta, and Theta are important to understand when buying options, but they are critical when buying OTM options.
+• IV, Delta, and Theta are important to understand when buying options, but they are critical when buying OTM options.
 You can still lose money on options even if you make the right call on the underlying directional move.

-- Theta hurts an option's value the most in the week of expiration.
+• Theta hurts an option's value the most in the week of expiration.
 Options with more than 60 DTE have smaller theta.
 Once there is less than 20 DTE theta really starts to increase.
 Deep in the money options have the least theta since those options are mostly intrinsic value there isn't much theta to decay (Theta is the decay of extrinsic value).

-- Generally you don't want to hold options until expiration.
+• Generally you don't want to hold options until expiration.
 Instead, sell after hitting your price objective or reaching your max loss.
 Sell/roll at least a few days prior to expiration if needed.

-- The fewer the days to expiration the less room for error you have.
+• The fewer the days to expiration the less room for error you have.

-- Zero Days-to-Expiration (0DTE) options are high risk and have severe price fluctuations.
+• Zero Days-to-Expiration (0DTE) options are high risk and have severe price fluctuations.
 Intraday price fluctuations make stops almost impossible to use and it's better to size-down your position instead of using a stop.
 For example, rather than use a stop at 50% just reduce your trade size by half with the assumption that it expires worthless.

-Notes on Gamma Exposure (GEX)
+Gamma Exposure (GEX) Calculation Info and Terms

 - "GEX($ per 1% move)" is given as "Naive GEX", meaning that it is calculated under assumptions that Market Makers are buying calls and selling puts.